centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Installation

-Installation is a 3-step process:
+Installation is a 4-step process:

 1. Access to the Plugin Packs catalog
 2. Pack installation
+3. Checking the monitoring procedure
-3. Plugin installation
+4. Plugin installation

 #### Access to Plugin Packs catalog

-* If you have an online [license](../administration/licenses.html), the plugin packs are already installed on your platform.
+* If you have an online [license](../administration/licenses.html), the Plugin Packs catalog is already available on your platform.

 * If you have an offline license, you need to install or update the Plugin Packs catalog from your Centreon Central server: